 It is wise to treat bare metal with a base coat of primer at the very least – then ideally, a couple base coats of color, and finally a clear coat.
 Many cases are sold pre-finished, though unfinished cases are also available.
 We have compiled a list of fightstick enclosure manufacturers below:

 - MakeStick (South Korea)

-Artwork/Plexiglass: Many players love to have a themed stick with their own artwork to showcase their favorite character.
+Artwork/Plexiglass: It’s no secret that many players love to have a themed stick, with their own artwork to showcase their favorite character or series.
 In many cases, players opt for a professional print job of custom joystick artwork, with a layer of plexiglass to protect the artwork.
-Local print shops and online retailers dedicated to printing artwork are options for obtaining a high-resolution finish for any custom job, though some players who do not have said services avilable create laminated prints at home.
-Some players simply opt for a single-color finish to match or contrast their joystick and button colors.
+Local print shops and online retailers dedicated to printing artwork are options for obtaining a high-resolution finish for any custom job, though some who don’t have these services available create laminated prints at home.

 - 40mm Aluminum Anti-Slip Joystick Case Feet (Set of 4)

 - 40mm Gold Anti-Slip Joystick Case Feet (Set of 4)